carbon-language/carbon-lang/llvm/docs/CommandLine.rst

     -quiet        - Don't print informational messages

-In this case, it is sort of awkward that flag names correspond directly to enum names, because we probably don't want a enum definition named "``g``" in our program.
+In this case, it is sort of awkward that flag names correspond directly to enum names, because we probably don't want an enum definition named "``g``" in our program.
 Because of this, we can alternatively write this example like this:

 .. code-block:: c++